CRIS: a timeline

 Since then, CRIS has been linked with a range of data sets including the Hospital Episode Statistics (HES) database that records all accident and emergency, general admissions, and outpatient visits to hospitals across England.

-This linkage has enabled researchers to compare physical illnesses and hospital use by patients within South London and Maudsley NHS Foundation Trust (SLaM) and the general population, as well as look at risk factors for physical illness within patient groups, and how pre-existing physical health problems may impact on the outcomes of mental health treatments.
+This linkage has enabled researchers to compare physical illnesses and hospital use by patients within South London and Maudsley NHS Foundation Trust and the general population, as well as look at risk factors for physical illness within patient groups, and how pre-existing physical health problems may impact on the outcomes of mental health treatments.

 Read more on our website.